chakra-ui/panda/.changeset/cold-apricots-clap.md

 '@pandacss/dev': patch
 ---

-- Experimental support for .vue files and better .svelte support
+- Experimental support for `.vue` files and better `.svelte` support
-- Fix `panda ship` default outfile path
+- Fix issue where the `panda ship` command does not write to the correct path